Managing Money as a Couple

 In order to both see progress and avoid money fights along the way, we needed to be transparent and work together to overcome challenges and reach our goals as one.

-But regardless of your relationship status, what’s most important is understanding the connection between financial wellness and a happy, healthy relationship.
+Regardless of your relationship status, what’s most important is understanding the connection between financial wellness and a happy, healthy relationship.

 When money is managed well, and you have transparent conversations with respect and the right mindset, financial stress becomes less of a burden on your relationship.